Best lenses for sports photography in 2026: telephoto zooms to get closer to the action

 It’s pretty good value for what it is, but this lens will nevertheless make a sizeable dent in your bank balance.

-Best lens for sport photography: Sony
+Best Sony lens for sport photography

 (Image credit: Future)

-Best Sony FE lens for sports photography
+For my money, this is the best Sony FE lens for sports photography

 Specifications